deephdc/deep-docs/source/user/overview/architecture.rst

 The API
 =======

 The DEEPaaS API is a key component for making the modules accessible to everybody.
-It is a graphical interface that the user can take advantage of to interact with the model.
+It provides a graphical interface that the user can take advantage of to easily interact with the model.
 It is available for both inference and training.
-Advanced user that want to create new models can make them compatible with the API to make them available to the whole community.
+Advanced users that want to create new models can make them :ref:`compatible with the API <user/overview/api:Integrate your model with the API>` to make them available to the whole community.

 For more information take a look on the full :doc:`API guide <api>`.